david672orford/tech-for-teaching/file-formats/video/index.md

 does not expire until 2027.

-As of 2020 the most popular video format used on the Internet is MPEG-4 with the picture in H.264 and the audio in AAC.
+As of 2020 the most popular video format used on the Internet is MPEG-4 with the picture in H.264 and the audio in AAC wrapped in an MP4 container.
 This is one of two key formats used by Youtube.
-It is also the format in which must consumer devices such as video cameras and smartphones record.
-As of January 2020 this combination will play in about 95% of web browsers.
-ASP video and MP3 audio will also likely work.
+It is also the format in which most consumer devices such as video cameras and smartphones record.
+About 95% of web browsers will play this format.
+MP3 audio will also likely work instead.
-You should assume that web browsers will not play MPEG-1 or MPEG-2 videos.
+Apple's Safari browser will play ASP instead if H.264, but most other browsers will not.
+Few if any browsers will play MPEG-1 and MPEG-2 videos.

 ### Software Patents